Running FAST-VQE on Quantum Computers

 real_hardware_braket_result = real_hardware_braket_fast_vqe_calculator.calculate(ground_state_problem)

-Similar to previous we build a VQE instance, a gate selector, and the FAST-VQE calculator, that use the real hardware sampler to select the gate.
+As before, we build a VQE instance, a gate selector, and the FAST-VQE calculator, that now uses the real hardware sampler to select the gate.

 fast_convergence: list[tuple[list[float], list[float], str]] = []